-Organic Light Emitting Diode (OLED) is a display technology that provides vibrant colors, deep black levels, and a high contrast ratio.
+Organic Light Emitting Diode (OLED) is a display technology that provides intense colors, deep black levels, and a high contrast ratio.
 Unlike traditional LED and LCD displays, OLED technology uses organic compounds that emit light when an electric current is applied.

-Additionally, OLED displays are thinner and more flexible, enabling sleek and innovative device designs.
+OLED displays are thinner and more flexible, enabling sleek and innovative device designs.
 They are also more energy efficient, as pixels can be turned off individually when displaying black, reducing power consumption.

 In summary, OLED is a display technology that offers superior image quality, design flexibility, and energy efficiency compared to traditional LED and LCD displays.

 Like OLED, QNED displays produce true black levels and a high contrast ratio.
-Quantum dot technology is employed in QNED, allowing for a wider range of colors and more vibrant images.
+Quantum dot technology is employed in QNED, allowing for a wider range of colors and more detailed images.
 The manufacturing process also improves the performance and lifespan of the display, minimizing issues like burn-in and image retention.

 One of the main advantages of QNED over OLED is the brightness.
 QNED TVs can reach much higher peak brightness levels, which is ideal for brightly lit rooms and HDR content.
 However, OLEDs have a better contrast ratio and wider viewing angles, which is great for watching movies and sports in a dark room.

-In conclusion, both QNED and OLED offer advanced features and stunning picture quality, but they have some key differences that are important to understand when choosing the right TV for your home.
+Both QNED and OLED offer advanced features and stunning picture quality, but they have some key differences that are important to understand when choosing the right TV for your home.
 QNED TVs have a wide color gamut and ultra-thin bezels, while OLED TVs have self-emitting pixels, a higher contrast ratio, and wider viewing angles.

 Pros: